 We continue to believe that a properly designed long-term incentive program with competitive compensation opportunities encourages our NEOs to pursue and execute long-term strategies to increase stockholder value.
-Our long-term incentive program also serves as an important retention and recruiting tool in securing a highly-qualified senior management team.
+Our long-term incentive program is designed to serve as an important retention and recruiting tool in securing a highly-qualified senior management team.
 We remain committed to linking a significant percentage of our NEOs' compensation to the performance of the Company.

-In March 2022, the Compensation Committee approved long-term incentive grants under our equity and incentive plan.
+In March 2023, the Compensation Committee approved long-term incentive grants under our equity and incentive plan.
 As in recent years, approximately 65% of the aggregate value of these grants was in the form of PSUs and the remaining 35% was in the form of RSUs (each unit having the value of one share of common stock).

-2022 Long-Term Incentive Mix
+2023 Long-Term Incentive Mix

-As mentioned above, the Compensation Committee continues to compensate the NEOs in a manner that ensures that a significant portion of our NEOs' compensation (specifically, annual cash incentive bonuses and PSUs) will be performance based.
+As discussed above, the Compensation Committee continues to compensate the NEOs in a manner that is designed to provide a significant portion of our NEOs' compensation (specifically, annual cash bonuses and PSUs) as performance-based.
 In determining the overall long-term incentive grant levels for each NEO, the Compensation Committee, with advice from Pay Governance, reviewed the relative total compensation opportunities (cash plus long-term incentives), the NEOs' relative responsibilities, the replacement/retention risk, the executive's potential at the Company, individual performance, and tenure with the Company.
-The Compensation Committee also considered Company performance and peer group and general market compensation practices.
+The Compensation Committee also considered Company performance, peer group data and general market compensation practices.
 The Compensation Committee did not assign a specific weight to any of these factors.
 The design of the components of our long-term incentive program reflects this review and is described below.

-2022 PSU Grants
+2023 PSU Grants

-The metric used to measure management performance for our PSU grant changed in 2022.
-The PSUs granted to our NEOs in March 2022 were based upon our achievement of a metric tied to an annualized two-year change in adjusted book value per share, or ABVPS, measured over a two-year performance period, followed by an additional one-year vesting requirement, so that the grants have a three-year vesting structure.
-This metric was chosen for 2022 because we believe that (1) it will encourage management to focus on multiple performance objectives that are critical to creating stockholder value over a sustained period of time, principally our underwriting results and our investment income, (2) it is readily understood by management, and (3) it is simpler and more transparent than many other commonly used performance goals and will therefore more effectively motivate and retain our executives.
-The two-year performance period was again chosen because of the difficulty in determining meaningful benchmarks over a longer period of time.
-The additional one-year vesting requirement gives the awards an overall threeyear retention period.
-Consistent with the change made to the 2022 annual incentive program, the Compensation Committee increased the maximum level of achievement from 200% to 250% for the 2022 PSU grant.
-As in recent years, dividend equivalents will be credited to outstanding PSUs upon the achievement of the applicable performance goals and during the vesting periods, and will be paid only if these performance goals are achieved and all other requirements tied to the payment of the PSUs are satisfied.
+The metric used to measure management performance for our PSU grant changed in 2023.
+The PSUs granted to our NEOs in March 2023 were based on our achievement of a metric tied to an annualized three-year change in ABVPS.
+The Company's change in ABVPS is based on pre-determined levels over the Average Daily Closing Rate of the 10-year U.S. Treasury over a three-year performance period ("10 Yr.
+Treasury").
+Prior-year PSU grants were based on a two-year performance period followed by a one-year service-based vesting requirement.
+This change was made to further align with market practices and to tie a significant portion of compensation to our longer-term performance.

+ABVPS was chosen for the 2023 PSU grants because we believe that (1) it encourages management to focus on multiple performance objectives that are deemed critical to creating stockholder value over a sustained period of time, principally our underwriting results and our investment income, (2) it is readily understood by management, and (3) it is simpler and more transparent than many other commonly used performance goals and will therefore more effectively motivate and retain our executives.

+For 2023, as in 2022, the NEOs are eligible to earn a maximum of 250% of target for the 2023 PSU grant.
+As in previous years, dividend equivalents will be credited to outstanding PSUs upon the achievement of the applicable performance goals and during the vesting periods, and will be paid only if these performance goals are achieved and all other requirements tied to the payment of the PSUs are satisfied.
 In that event, payment would be made, in cash, when the underlying PSUs are distributed.